1. Enable Automatic Software Updates

 obfs4 as pluggable transport, so we are going to install

-Sadly there's no package available on Arch Linux's official repositories to install it, so we must either build and it from source, or use the AUR (ArchLinux User Repository).
+Sadly there's no package available on Arch Linux's official repositories to install it, so we must either build it from source, or use the AUR (ArchLinux User Repository).

 Should you opted to use AUR, once